Perseus: Marriage to Andromeda

 On the way back to Seriphos, Perseus stopped in the kingdom of Aethiopia.
 This mythical Ethiopia was ruled by King Cepheus and Queen Cassiopeia.
-Cassiopeia, having boasted that her daughter Andromeda was equal in beauty to the Nereids, drew the vengeance of Poseidon, who sent an inundation on the land and a sea serpent, Cetus, which destroyed man and beast.
-The oracle of Ammon announced that no relief would be found until the king exposed his daughter Andromeda to the monster, and so she was fastened naked to a rock on the shore.
-Perseus slew the monster and, setting her free, claimed her in marriage.
+Cassiopeia, having boasted that her daughter Andromeda was more beautiful than the Nereids, drew the vengeance of Poseidon, who sent an inundation on the land and a sea serpent, Cetus, which destroyed man and beast.
+The oracle of Ammon announced that no relief would be found until the king sacrificed his daughter, Andromeda, to the monster, and so she was fastened to a rock on the shore.
+Wearing the winged sandals given to him by Hermes, Perseus reached Andromeda and used the harpe to behead the monster (in other versions, Perseus used Medusa's head to petrify Cetus).
+By rescuing Andromeda, Perseus claimed her in marriage.

-Perseus married Andromeda in spite of Phineus, to whom she had before been promised.
-At the wedding a quarrel took place between the rivals, and Phineus was turned to stone by the sight of Medusa's head that Perseus had kept.
+Perseus married Andromeda in spite of Phineus, to whom she had been previously engaged.
+At the wedding, a quarrel took place between the rivals, and Phineus was petrified by the sight of Medusa's head.
 Andromeda ("queen of men") followed her husband to Tiryns in Argos, and became the ancestress of the family of the Perseidae who ruled at Tiryns through her son with Perseus, Perses.
-After her death she was placed by Athena among the constellations in the northern sky, near Perseus and Cassiopeia.
+After her death, she was placed by Athena among the constellations in the northern sky, near Perseus and Cassiopeia.
 Sophocles and Euripides (and in more modern times Pierre Corneille) made the episode of Perseus and Andromeda the subject of tragedies, and its incidents were represented in many ancient works of art.

 As Perseus was flying in his return above the sands of Libya, according to Apollonius of Rhodes, the falling drops of Medusa's blood created a race of toxic serpents, one of whom was to kill the Argonaut Mopsus.
-On returning to Seriphos and discovering that his mother had to take refuge from the violent advances of Polydectes, Perseus killed him with Medusa's head, and made his brother Dictys, consort of Danaë, king.
+Upon returning to Seriphos and discovering that his mother had to take refuge from the violent advances of Polydectes, Perseus killed him with Medusa's head, and made Dictys the new king of Seriphos.